dandiez/cattails-wildwood-story-insights/_wiki_contents/items/Gift Box.md

 Almost any cat would love to receive a present wrapped as beautifully as this.

-Can be sold: True

-Sell Price: 4 Mews

-Sell Price: 0 Mole Cash
+## main properties

 Rarity: Uncommon

+Item uid: Gift Box

 Sorting priority: 8052

-Item uid: Gift Box
+## economics

+Sell value: 4 Mews, 0 Mole Cash

 # Gift guide